strizhechenko/netutils-linux/README.rst

 .. image:: https://travis-ci.org/strizhechenko/netutils-linux.svg?branch=master
    :target: https://travis-ci.org/strizhechenko/netutils-linux

-It's just a bunch of utils to simplify linux network troubleshooting and performance tuning.
+It's just a bunch of utils to simplify Linux network troubleshooting and performance tuning.

 Project state
 ======
 Beta.
-Few script were gathered together, shortly documented, one has tests and packed into python package.
+Few script were gathered together, shortly documented, one has some tests and packed into python package.

 Some were cleaned up, some - not.
-Most of them was being written in bash, not python, maybe they'll be ported later.
+Most of them were being written in bash, not python, maybe they'll be ported later.

-In next few weeks it receive something like a 'tuned' with autodetection of best settings for all the system feature.
+In next few weeks, it will receive something like a 'tuned' with autodetection of best settings for all the system feature.

 Installation
 ======